Ethnessa/TSEconomy/CONTRIBUTING.md

 4. **Write a convincing description of your PR** and why we should merge it.
 5. **We'll check it out when we get the time!**

-## Code of Conduct

-Participation in the TSEconomy community is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
-Please read and abide by it.

 ## Our Development Process

 Our `main` branch is always stable.
 We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.